Imanm02/MatrixMultiplication-CUDA/README.md

 ## Code Walkthrough - CUDA Matrix Multiplication with Inner Product Approach

-This notebook demonstrates matrix multiplication using the inner product approach on a CUDA GPU.
+This part of the code demonstrates matrix multiplication using the inner product approach on a CUDA GPU.
 The code consists of two major parts:

 ### Kernel Function (`innerProductKernel`)